akenworthy87/ci-milestone4/README.md

   - Each line allows it's own price and name, and tracks its own stock levels
 - Products list display which displays products filtered by category and allows sorting by various options
 - Product details which present the image, name, price etc of the product and its lines to the customers

-#### Basic stock keeping:
+- Makes use of Django Admin pages to manage creating and editing of products/lines
+- Product/Lines soft delete via a '***_discontinued' field, to maintain data integrity and references with order history, etc

+#### Stock Keeping:
 - Each Product has Product Lines which track the quantity in stock and the amount of stock reserved
 - When a customer completes an order stock is reserved on that Line
-- The availible stock (Quantity - Reserved) is checked at various points to ensure customer can not buy more than is available
+- The available stock (Quantity - Reserved) is checked at various points to ensure customer can not buy more than is available
   - Product Details:
     - The available stock is passed to the selector and displayed for the customer
     - This is passed to the quantity selector, which uses it to set its max levels